 These frogs are perfect for keeping summer insects at bay as they constantly eat anything that moves and fits in their mouth including house flies, blowflies, crickets, cockroaches, mosquitoes and their larvae, slugs, snails, beetles and even other frogs.

 Striped Marsh Frogs like permanent water sources.
 They live amongst reeds, leaf litter and fallen logs, so place some around your pond to give them a safe place to live.

-TIPBe a buddy to Striped Marsh Frogs by planting local native shrubs and trees in your backyard, and place rocks around ponds.
+Be a buddy to Striped Marsh Frogs by planting local native shrubs and trees in your backyard, and place rocks around ponds.
 Leave leaf litter and rocks in your garden, and place rocks or branches in water so frogs can get out easily.
-Keep your cat or dog away from known frog areas and avoid using pesticides or chemicals in your garden that could contaminate water used by frogs.
+Avoid using pesticides or chemicals in your garden that could contaminate water used by frogs.